The author wishes to thank the readers for all their kind interest, letters with

 As stated elsewhere, this

-eclipse do not have to mean anything for the exactness of the dating of the map, but once
+eclipse does not have to mean anything for the exactness of the dating of the map, but once

 discovered it was too tempting to present this information.